It’s Your School, Be Involved…

 Our dedicated staff, faculty, and ever important TAC team (Teach, Advise, Counsel/Coach), is always available to provide you with guidance.
 Because we value the development of each person, we help you and your peers with interpersonal communication, life skills and personal growth.
 We provide a safe and supportive environment where we promote not only education, but leadership opportunities, and intercultural awareness.

-The Academy Corps of Cadets is often described as creating an unbreakable, life-long bond between cadets.
+The Corps of Cadets is often described as creating an unbreakable, life-long bond between cadets.

 General Housing Information

-- The majority of College students live in college companies, with the exception of those students who are members of the VFMAC Band.
-The companies live together, eat meals together in the Regimental Mess, and wear the unique uniform that identifies them as a Valley Forge Military College students.
+- The majority of students live in companies, with the exception of those students who are members of the VFMAC Band.
+The companies live together, eat meals together in the Regimental Mess, and wear the unique uniform that identifies them as a Valley Forge Military Academy or Valley Forge Military College student.

 - Residence halls are single-sex and range in size.

 - TAC Officers are the adults on the staff responsible for the overall supervision of a cadet’s daily activity.
 The TAC Officer is the primary point of contact for parents regarding a cadet’s overall performance.
-There is a TAC Officer (primary) and at night a Staff Duty Officer per barracks.
+There is one TAC Officer (primary) and at night there is one Staff Duty Officer per barracks.

 This is the largest cadet barracks housing 204 beds with a capacity of 230.
 Younghusband Hall is a three story, academy barracks constructed in 1957 and named in honor of Captain Leslie Younghusband of Canada, a generous friend of the Academy.
 Eight rooms were added on the west end in 1960 and two lounges were added on the east end in 1963 for the use of college cadets.
 All toilets, showers and washrooms are located in the basement, labeled first floor.
 This is a four story building and has a large weight room over the east end of the building.